Tuesday, March 24, 2026

 "This is maybe the most dangerous market of my career, and that includes 1987's crash, that includes the savings and loan debacle market of the early '90s, that includes the 1999 to 2009 lost decade in the S&P 500 in the dot-com bubble.
 This is the most difficult market of my 45 years." - Bill Smead, Smead Value Fund (SMVLX), May 2025.”

--The yield on the 10-year Treasury rose to 4.048% (compared to about this time prior market day).
+-The yield on the 10-year Treasury declined to 4.34% (compared to about this time prior market day).

 MY TRADING POSITIONS